Shiboridashi brewing guide

 Alternatively, use a temperature controlled kettle, or check with a food thermometer.

-Pour the water around the leaves, slowly and in a circular fashion, to avoid splashing.
+Pour the water carefully around the leaves, slowly and in a circular fashion, to avoid splashing.

 While steeping, leave the lid off the shiboridashi.